 I realize that diet is extremely important.
 How long do puppies need a special diet and how often do I have to feed them?

 A good quality, veterinarian-recommended premium diet is essential for the proper development of your puppy.
 At the time of weaning, they should be fed small amounts often, approximately four to six times a day.
-By the time they are completely weaned from the mother, normally at about six to eight weeks of age, they should be receiving about four meals a day.
+By the time they are completely weaned from the mother, normally at about eight to ten weeks of age, they should be receiving about four meals a day.
 By the age of three months, you can increase the quantity of food per meal and reduce the frequency to three meals a day.
 Most breeds then progress to two meals a day by the age of six to nine months.
 Some of the slow maturing breeds, particularly the giant breeds, may require more frequent feeding until nearly two years old.
 Different breeds of dogs grow at different rates, with small breeds, like Chihuahuas, maturing much faster than large breeds, like Great Danes.
 Your veterinarian will recommend when this transition should take place based your puppy's breed and specific needs.